stefanauwyang/ml-engineer/README.md

 [Link to Notebook](ML-Engineer-Notebook.ipynb) <- If the page not showing, please try Reload few times, eventually it will show.

+[Link to Notebook on Kaggle](https://www.kaggle.com/stefanauwyang/ml-engineer-challenge) <- Uploaded to Kaggle in case not able to see on GitHub.
+On Kaggle, the database is read only, so the SQL Delete Statements are not included here.

 [Link to Printed Version](ML-Engineer-Notebook-Print-Version.pdf) <- If still not showing, please refer to this printed version.

 [Link to provided sqlite db](https://mltestpublicdata.s3-ap-southeast-1.amazonaws.com/fsdata.db.zip)